biopython/biopython.github.io/wiki/Active_projects.md

 will list all open enhancement bugs (any filed by core developers are fairly likely to be integrated, some are just wish list entries).

+### Branches on github.com

+The [Biopython network diagram at github.com](http://github.com/biopython/biopython/network) will show all public branches of our repository on github, and will therefore let you see things that are being worked on.

 Project ideas
 -------------